 In fact you may be surprised to learn that the real Webster family were well-educated, devout, hard-working and aspirational, eventually living out their final days in a smart townhouse in West Kensington, London

 Born in Taversal, near Sutton-in-Ashfield in 1882, Ernest Nixon was the son of coal miner John Nixon and his wife Mary, of Whittington in Chesterfield.
 The family appear to have moved to Medan Bank in Skegby sometime in the 1880s.
 Whilst it’s entirely likely that Ernest was a coal miner when they met (he certainly was in the 1901 census) Annie, like her sister Ruth, was employed locally as school teacher.
-In the 1901 census Percy can be seen living on the premises of Primitive Methodist Chapel on Skegby Lane with his grandmother Alice Webster (b.1864), his aunt Ruth (b.1876), his aunt Annie (b.1882) and his uncle John, a colliery clerk.
+In the 1901 census Percy can be seen living next door to the Primitive Methodist Chapel on Skegby Lane with his grandmother Alice Webster (b.1864), his aunt Ruth (b.1876), his aunt Annie (b.1882) and his uncle John, a colliery clerk.
 Both aunts are listed as teachers.
 Percy’s grandfather William Webster suffered ill-health and committed suicide.
 The 53-year old had been treated for health issues and depression for some three years, and as a consequence had been forced to endure long spells of unemployment.
 At his wits’ end he had walked out in front of a train at a level-crossing near the Midland Station at Taversal (Shocking Suicide at the Railway in Taversal, Long Eaton Advertiser – 07th September 1900).

 Their lodgings on the premises (or at the very least adjacent to the premises) of the Primitive Methodist Chapel on Skegby Lane is an interesting one; not just because it had a schoolroom (where Annie may have taught) but because in the opinion of The Mansfield Reporter, the church, which was firmly rooted in the nonconformity movement of various religious ‘dissenters’, had a long-standing affiliation with ‘Saints and Socialists, Ranters and Radicals, Schismatics and Separatists’.
 The feeling among Conservatives in the area was that its ‘politics are more of their religion than the gospel’ (Mansfield Reporter 14 September 1888, p.5) .
 The Nonconformist Liberal MP, John Carvell Williams used to speak here.
 Carvell Williams also had strong links to the Liberal Association and the fiercely nonconformist Liberation Societies of Newport, Merthyr Tydfil, Aberdare and Llanelly, which we’ll come back to shortly.